 2. Where's Wally: The good old-fashioned entertainment book which requires you to locate the character of Wally in very detailed scenes.
 Tough even for the adults.

-3: Animalia: A beautifully illustrated book which requires you to locate items specific to the letter of the alphabet, and with a keen eye you will find thousands of animals and hidden objects.
-If you are not keen on the lugging the book on holiday, you can download the app from iTunes for your iPhone or iPad.
+3: Animalia: A beautifully illustrated book that requires you to locate items specific to the letter of the alphabet, and with a keen eye, you will find thousands of animals and hidden objects.
+If you are not keen on lugging the book on holiday, you can download the app from iTunes for your iPhone or iPad.

 4. Creative Story Time: Have your child make up a creative story.
-Use the things surrounding you in the plane as inspiration, or their plans and dreams for the holiday.
+Use the things surrounding you on the plane as inspiration or their plans and dreams for the holiday.
 You could also start off a story and have them fill in the gaps.

-6. Create their own backpack: Pre-purchase a Kidzsack cloth backpack and have your child color it and decorate it in the theme of their choice and then it can be used to carry all of their activities with them off the plane.
-These backpacks come in a variety of themes - sea life, sport etc so there is surely one to suit your child.
+6. Decorate a Backpack: Pre-purchase a Kidzsack cloth backpack and have your child color and decorate it in the theme of their choice.
+Then it can be used to carry all of their activities with them off the plane.
+These backpacks come in a variety of themes—sea life, sports, etc.—so there is surely one to suit your child.

 7. Temporary Tattoos: For a bit of fun, put some temporary tattoos on the arms or hands of your children.
-You can get tattoos that are themed so if you are travelling around halloween, for example, get some halloween tattoos.
+You can get tattoos that are themed, so if you are traveling around Halloween, for example, get some Halloween tattoos.
 No mess and easy to wash off.

-10: FREE iphone or iPad games: Pre-load some free interactive games from iTunes onto your iPhone or iPad and surprise your children.
+10: FREE iPhone or iPad games: Pre-load some free interactive games from iTunes onto your iPhone or iPad and surprise your children.
 There are so many free apps these days.
-Just make sure that the games do not require internet access as you are limited to use in most airlines.
+Just make sure that the games do not require internet access, as you won't have it on most airlines.

 Another idea is to make a number of small surprise packs which you can produce at intervals throughout the flight.
-For example if your flight is a 3 hours, produce one ever hour or mid way thorough.
+For example, if your flight is three hours, produce one every hour or midway through.

-11. FREE fun games: For the smaller children, games like peek-a-boo can provide endless joy and for the older children, more interactive games such as 'I Spy With My Little Eye'.
+11. FREE Fun Games: For the smaller children, games like peek-a-boo can provide endless joy, and for older children, more interactive games such as 'I Spy With My Little Eye.'

-13. Go for a walk: Depending on the size of the plane and the level of patience your child has, going for a short walk up and down the aisles can provide enough entertainment for them.
-They can chat to the flight attendants, look out the door windows and maybe they will see other children on the plane that they can interact with.
+13. Go for a Walk: Depending on the size of the plane and the level of patience your child has, going for a short walk up and down the aisles can provide enough entertainment for them.
+They can chat with the flight attendants, look out the door windows, and maybe they will see other children on the plane who they can interact with.

 14. Visit the Cockpit: A pre-arranged visit to the cockpit of a plane for the older kids is a great treat and incentive for them to behave.
 This is an exciting activity for kids of all ages!